Samatar26/redux-blog/Learnings.md

 You can pass arbitrary properties to the Field component which will be passed on into the field argument inside our renderField function.

 When validating our form submission, we hook into our reduxForm system validation.
 The first thing we do is define a helper function called validate and we pass in this function as a configuration option called validate.
 This validation function is automatically called whenever the user tries to submit the form.
 The function is given a single argument which is called values by convention, this is an object which contains all of the different values that a user has entered into the form. e.g. for us
 `{title: 'aaa', categories: 'diada', content: 'dada'}`.
 In order to validate these inputs and communicate any possible errors back to redux form, we have to return an object that we create from the validate function.
 So we start off by creating an errors object, which is empty initially.
 If we return an empty object, redux form assumes there aren't any errors and the form is valid.
-If any properties are appended to the errors object, the form is invalid.
+If any properties are appended to the errors object, the form is invalid. the name property and the property we use within the validate function must be identical for the error to show up.
+The error can be accessed inside our renderField function using `{field.meta.error}`.
+This will return a string which is the exact same string we provided in our validate function.

 ```js
 import React, { Component } from 'react';